ContextLab/timecorr/README.md

 ## Basic usage ##
 ### `timecorr` "within" mode ###

 The timecorr within mode can be used for one or multiple subjects.
+There are two variations of this mode, _isfc_ and _wisfc_.
+In the isfc mode the functional connectivity is calculated by using a timepoint by number of voxel matrix and finding the reverse squareform of the correlation matrix.
+The wisfc mode the inter-subject functional connectivity does the same thing yet is found by using a weighted correlational average of correlational matrixes.

-In this mode the (add instructions for timecorr within mode)
+(add instructions for timecorr within mode)

 ### `timecorr` "across" mode ###
 The timecorr across mode may only be used with multiple subject inputs.
+There are two variations of this mode, _isfc_ and _wisfc_.
+In the isfc mode, the inter-subject functional connectivity is calculated by using a timepoint by number of voxel matrix and finding the reverse squareform of the correlation matrix. the wisfc mode calculates the inter-subject functional connectivity the same way, yet is found by using a weighted correlational average of correlational matrixes.
 (add instructions for timecorr across mode)

 ### `levelup` "within" mode ###